TUM-I5/SWE/README.md

 ## General Information
 This code has been tested under Ubuntu 20.04 or higher.
 Other Linux distributions will probably work.
 However, we do not recommend using Windows or MacOS.
 If you do not have Linux installed on your computer, please use WSL, Virtual Machine, or similar.
-Since SWE1D uses CMake, it should work under Windows with MSVC or MacOS.
+Since SWE uses CMake, it should work under Windows with MSVC or MacOS.

 ## Dockerfile
 You can use the Dockerfile included in the repository.
 This will create an image where everything is set up and you can just begin with compiling the code.